carlosp420/nymphalidae_diversification/MS.md

 detoxification of ingested food.
 A detoxification mechanism has been found in Pieridae larvae feeding on Brassicales hosts [@wheat2007].

-However the diversification shift inferred by MEDUSA ocurred after the probable shift from Apocynaceae to Solanaceae, as the Solanaceae feeders in the subtribes Melinaeina and Mechanitina are not included in the diversification shift (shift number 6 in see Figure 2).
-This apparent clonficting results from MEDUSA and BiSSE can be due to the low richness of the subtribes Melinaeina and Mechanitina compared to the other subtribes included in the shift (52 versus 272 species).
-It appears that MEDUSA is more conservative and is not including Melinaeina and Mechanitina in the shift due to low species numbers.
+The increase in diversification inferred by MEDUSA ocurred after the probable shift from Apocynaceae to Solanaceae, as the Solanaceae feeders in the subtribes Melinaeina and Mechanitina are not included in the diversification shift (shift number 6 in Figure 2).
+The apparent clonficting results from MEDUSA and BiSSE can be due to the low richness of the subtribes Melinaeina and Mechanitina compared to the other subtribes included in the shift (52 versus 272 species).
+It can be that MEDUSA is more conservative than BiSSE and is not including Melinaeina and Mechanitina in the shift due to low species numbers.

+Although the Solanaceae genera used by the Ithomiini clades are well known [@willmott2006], we do not have any understanding on the physiological routes involved in the detoxification of Solanaceae compounds by the several lineages of Ithomiini.
+We can speculate that older lineages exploiting a novel toxic resource [as the subtribes Melinaeina and Mechanitina; @willmott2006; @wahlberg2009] might not be too efficient in metabolizing plant toxins and that younger lineages are able to deal with toxins more efficiently, so that host switching events within Solanaceae are possible, which can lead to higher diversification.
+Studies in *Papilio* species have reported that detoxification enzymes can become more efficient in metabolizing toxins than ancestral configurations of the proteins, providing more opportunities for hostplant switch [@li2003].
+This might be the reason why the basal Ithomiini subtribes Melinaeina and Mechanitina are so species-poor and restricted to few Solanaceae hosts [@willmott2006], while recent subtribes are species-rich and have expanded their host range into several Solanaceae lineages [@willmott2006].
+It might be that the switch to feeding in Solanaceae was an important event in the evolutionary history of Ithomiini, but the actual radiation occurred after critical physiological changes (a probable key innovation) allowed efficient detoxification of Solanaceae toxins.

 The diffuse cospeciation hypothesis predicts almost identical ages of insects and their hostplants, while the "resource abundance-dependent diversity" and the